 In her 2018 book Nightmarch, Alpa Shah, a scholar of political and economic anthropology studying inequality and poverty in the tribal belts of India, describes how numerous people migrate from the tribal regions of India to work at construction sites in the underbellies of metropolitan spaces like Kolkata.
 Their jobs entail long periods of stay away from home, dependence on exploitative contractors, with only meagre earnings and savings from precarious livelihoods.
 Their invisible labour is eked out to extend infrastructural modernity in big cities.

 Yet it’s not like they are completely invisible from urban spaces.
-Sometimes they ‘dare’ enter the private realm of educated urban middle and upper classes in Kolkata, where they are indeed spoken about in our personal conversations: “My Uber driver from so-and-so place spoke in a weird accent; he didn’t understand a word of what I was saying”, and “my maid wanted a holiday for Diwali and Durga puja, she expected my house to remain unclean — [impure?] — during the festival season!”
+Sometimes they ‘dare’ enter the private realm of educated urban middle and upper classes in Kolkata, where they are indeed spoken about in our personal conversations: “My Uber driver [usually people from the suburbs of Kolkata, Bihar, Odisha, and Uttar Pradesh] spoke in a weird accent; he didn’t understand a word of what I was saying”, and “my maid wanted a holiday for Diwali and Durga puja, she expected my house to remain unclean — [impure?] — during the festival season!”
 By identifying migrant labourers as people who speak something akin to a different language, and who do not understand urban ‘culture’, we perform our biases against migrant workers in everyday interactions, and that is also how we unrecognise and ‘other’ them.

 Meanwhile, on social media, and in the commentary section of digital media, some were upset about this profane choice of likeness for Durga, considering it “de-Hinduised” and generally inappropriate.
 But others were in turn dismayed by such a failure to appreciate the local culture of Bengal of celebrating festivals of goddesses.
 Why were people unable (or unwilling?) to appreciate artistic expressions?
 “Those outraging over the idol’s depiction must educate themselves about [West] Bengal’s culture of celebrating Durga Puja,” read an article.
 What does this reference to ‘culture’ signify?